Preparing colour image files for print - Book Production Blog

 There is no way an image ‘should’ look

 This is a myth which needs busting.
 If not managed correctly from the point the image is captured files no more speak for themselves than any alpha or numeric character in a set.
 A given letter or number can be recognised as such, but with the use of any different typeface or font it can be displayed in any number of variations.
 Some of those are pretty similar, some very obviously different.
 The character is displayed relative to the typeface and font being used.
-Similarly, colour images are displayed relative to the monitor it is being displayed on and also to the colour profile being used to interpret the data contained within the file.
+Similarly, colour images are displayed relative to the monitor they are being displayed on and also to the colour profile being used to interpret the data contained within the file.
 More on these later.

 If you haven’t implemented at least the basics of colour management and you comment to a repro company or printer that an image ‘should’ look like this or like that, they’ll be polite but don’t be surprised if they mutter to themselves as soon as you’re out of earshot.